smlsvnssn/ouml/README.md

 Either you provide an `idProp` and a `parentProp`, where the `ìdProp` holds a value unique to every item in the array, and `parentProp` holds a reference to the parent's `idProp` value (useful for example if you get a flattened hierarchic list from an api).

-Or, you provide a mapping function responsible for finding the parent's index in the provided array.
-The function receives `value, index, array` as arguments, and should produce the index of the value's parent, or `-1` if it is a root value.
+Or, you provide a mapping function responsible for providing a unique key for the item, and a unique key for the parent.
+The function receives `value, index, array` as arguments, and should produce an array with `[ ownKey, parentKey ]`.
+If the item has no parent, set `parentKey` to `null`.
 Useful for example for mapping urls to a hierarchy.

 Parentless children (orphans) will be discarded.

-The performance might not be the best, as it runs `.findIndex` for every item in the array, but it's good enough for daily use.

 Example: